majumdersneha17/HR_Attrition_Analysis_Dashboard--Power-BI/README.md

 ---

 ### Root Cause Analysis (RCA):
-- Sankey diagram identifying factors such as job role, department, and education field contributing to attrition.
+- Decomposition Tree diagram identifying factors such as job role, department, and education field contributing to attrition.

 ---